youpla1/live_sound_input/README.md

 * A recording stream is open as soon as the node is created, and closed when the node is deleted.
 * The float wavepoint output is filtered before being downsampled from the 44,1 kHz buffers to the node tree execution framerate.
 * The output Sound is aligned to the current frame, possibly resulting in small erratic latencies (not measured).
 Currently I see no reason to put efforts in fixing that considering the satisfying results.
-* The output audio is mono (average of all channels).

 This was tested with animation nodes v2.1.4 and v2.2.2, on linux and windows.
 Released under GPLv3.0.